-The book draws from interviews with women activists from campaigns spanning the globe—including the #HomeToVote in Ireland which led to the legalization of abortion, the FEMEN movement against authoritarianism and patriarchy in the Ukraine, and the Women Wage Peace movement in Israel-Palestine.
+The book draws from interviews with women activists from campaigns spanning the globe—including #NiUnaMenos in Argentina, the campaign for abortion rights in Ireland, the FEMEN movement against authoritarianism and patriarchy in the Ukraine, and the Women Wage Peace movement in Israel-Palestine.
 These women took to the streets to challenge gender oppression, economic dislocation, and inequality; their struggles are both focused on the particular campaign at hand but not limited to it.
 Despite the profound differences between the countries these women hail from and the causes they are fighting for, their stories reveal a shared struggle of a fight for women’s rights in the face of great personal and political difficulty.

 Marie Berry, Assistant Professor, Josef Korbel School of International Studies